Ingagi

-Ingagi is a 1930 pre-Code mockumentary exploitation film directed by William S. Campbell.
+Ingagi is a 1930 pre-Code pseudo-documentary exploitation film directed by William S. Campbell.
 It purports to be a documentary about "Sir Hubert Winstead" of London on an expedition to the Belgian Congo, and depicts a tribe of gorilla-worshipping women encountered by the explorer.
 The film claims to show a ritual in which African women are given over to gorillas as sex slaves, but in actuality was mostly filmed in Los Angeles, using American actresses in place of natives.
 It was produced and distributed by Nat Spitzer's Congo Pictures, which had been formed expressly for this production.
 Although marketed under the pretense of being ethnographic, the premise was a fabrication, leading the Motion Picture Producers and Distributors Association to retract any involvement.

 The film trades heavily on its nudity and on the suggestion of sex between a woman and a gorilla.
-Its success motivated RKO Radio Pictures to invest in the 1933 film, King Kong.
 RKO owned several of the theatres where Ingagi was shown, including one of the first, the Orpheum Theatre in San Francisco, where it opened April 5, 1930.

+Plot

+The film starts with a text introduction, explaining the purported documentary background, then shows life aboard ship before it docks at Mombasa.
+They then travel inland to Nairobi, seeing African wildlife such as wildebeest on the way.
+Along the journey, they mention the finding of a tortoise with an odd, wing-like shell and large scales that they christen a "tortorillo", just before one of the dogs they brought with was purportedly killed by its venomous bite.
+The expedition then finds a tribe who sacrifices virgin women to the "Ingagi" to reproduce with, and they speak of a Half Human, Half Gorilla hybrid offspring.
+It is at this point were the expedition kills one of the "Ingagi" and then return from the expedition.